 Christchurch hosts a fantastic array of festivals and events throughout the year, especially during the UK school holidays.
 Below are a selection of the best local festivals to add to your diary…

 Christchurch Food Festival – an enormous open-air food festival with stalls, cookery shows, and entertainment.
-Next dates: May 2021 (TBC)
+Next dates: 27th-29th May 2023

 Highcliffe Food and Arts Festival – a two-day event run by unpaid volunteers celebrating local and regional food, drink and art.
-Next dates: 12th-13th June 2021.
+Next dates: 10th-11th June 2023.

 Christchurch Carnival – a two-day annual carnival with entertainment, live music and fireworks.
 On Sunday there’s also a Carnival Parade through the streets of Christchurch.
-Next dates: 14th-15th August 2021.
+Next dates: 12th-13th August 2023.